The goal is to establish regional teams of students to stretch their imaginations, engage in critical thinking and problem solving skills.

 Students will identify a simple, daily task and design and build an intentionally over engineered solution using everyday items.

-For this competition, the final objective is to turn on a light.
+For this competition, the final objective is to zip a zipper.

 (July 4, 1883 – December 7, 1970)

 Rube Goldberg was a Pulitzer Prize winning American cartoonist, sculptor, author, engineer, and inventor.
 Goldberg is best known for a series of popular cartoons depicting zany contraptions that are deliberately over-engineered to perform a simple task in a complicated fashion.
 Complex, wacky, ingenious and logically organized, Rube Goldberg Creations solved everyday problems using simple machines in hilarious ways.
 His legacy lives on in the Rube Goldberg Machine Competitions world-wide.
 Learn more about him HERE.

 The Bureau of Labor Statistics projects overall STEM employment to grow about 13% between 2012 and 2022.
 Companies like yours can get involved at the grass roots and begin training future employees!
 Our goal is to foster a long term relationship between schools, corporations and employees.